 Minimizes Urinary Tract Infections

-This tells you the percentage of long-term care patients who have sustained a urinary tract infection.
-UTI's may be a sign of worse hygiene protocols.
-Nevertheless, this statistic could be skewed for some facilities due to inconsistent reporting standards for UTI's.
+This measures the percentage of long-term residents which suffered from a UTI.
+UTI's could be an indicator of a nursing home with worse hygiene protocols.
+Nevertheless, this statistic may be misleading for certain facilities due to inconsistent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication